PrimeTimeTran/j-Portfolio/_posts/2020-10-02-what-is-a-product-owner.markdown

 ## Responsibilities

-- Take the lead of scrum teams as the Product Owner
+- Take the lead of scrum teams as the Product Owner.
-- Providing vision and direction to the Agile development team and stakeholders throughout the project and create requirements
+- Providing vision and direction to the Agile development team and stakeholders throughout the project and create requirements.
-- Ensure that the team always has an adequate amount of prior prepared tasks to work on
+- Ensure that the team always has an adequate amount of prior prepared tasks to work on.
-- Plan and prioritize product feature backlog and development for the product
+- Plan and prioritize product feature backlog and development for the product.
-- Define product vision, road-map and growth opportunities
+- Define product vision, road-map and growth opportunities.
-- Assess value, develop cases, and prioritize stories, epics and themes to ensure work focuses on those with maximum value that are aligned with product strategy
+- Assess value, develop cases, and prioritize stories, epics and themes to ensure work focuses on those with maximum value that are aligned with product strategy.
-- Provide backlog management, iteration planning, and elaboration of the user stories
+- Provide backlog management, iteration planning, and elaboration of the user stories.
-- Work closely with Product Management to create and maintain a product backlog according to business value or ROI
+- Work closely with Product Management to create and maintain a product backlog according to business value or ROI.
-- Lead the planning product release plans and set the expectation for delivery of new   functionalities
+- Lead the planning product release plans and set the expectation for delivery of new   functionalities.
-- Provide an active role in mitigating impediments impacting successful team completion of Release/Sprint Goals
+- Provide an active role in mitigating impediments impacting successful team completion of Release/Sprint Goals.
-- Research and analyze market, the users, and the roadmap for the product
+- Research and analyze market, the users, and the roadmap for the product.
-- Follow our competitors and the industry
+- Follow our competitors and the industry.
-- Keep abreast with Agile/Scrum best practices and new trends
+- Keep abreast with Agile/Scrum best practices and new trends.

 ## Resources